-- Be a Unit of General Local Government (Municipio) - Activity is CDBG-DR eligible and addresses one of the 16 critical infrastructure sectors: energy, dams, manufacturing, communications/broadband, chemical, government facilities, defense industrial base, health and public health, food and agriculture, commercial facilities, emergency services, waste and wastewater, financial services, transportation systems, or nuclear reactors, materials and waste. - Prove impact due to the storm
+- Administrative Agency or Department of the Government of Puerto Rico - Unit of General Local Government (Municipality and other government entities) - Public Institution of Higher Learning, (with Critical Infrastructure Assets) - Non-governmental organization (501(c)(3)) or Not for Profit Entity (with Critical Infrastructure Asset), - For-Profit Business (with Critical Infrastructure Asset), and; Additional Eligibility Criteria - Facility must be defined by FEMA and or the Government of Puerto Rico as being a critical infrastructure asset that can demonstrate a tie to the storm. - Activity is CDBG-DR eligible and addresses one of the critical infrastructure sectors: energy, dams, manufacturing, communications/broadband, chemical, government facilities, defense industrial base, health and public health, water supply and systems, food and agriculture, commercial facilities, emergency services, waste and wastewater, financial services, transportation systems, or nuclear reactors, materials and waste.